No fees unless we win

 - Wrongful Death Actions;

 At a free initial consultation, the Personal Injury Attorneys at the Noll Law Office will explain the legal theories underlying negligence to you and discuss the possible value of your claim.
 We will explain the insurance claims process and discuss how the act of negligence has affected your life.
-Our Personal Injury Attorneys in Springfield, Illinois take the time to get to know our clients so that we can properly represent them in court.
+Our experienced Personal Injury Attorneys in Springfield, Illinois take the time to get to know our clients so that we can properly represent them in court.
 We handle cases in Central Illinois and throughout the State of Illinois.
 We never charge a fee unless we obtain a settlement or are successful at trial.
 We can be reached at (217) 414-8889.

 Personal Injury Actions in Illinois: Frequently Asked Questions